 Where to Visit in Italy

-One way to save money on traveling is to travel more within Italy, a tip I was given that I wish I listened to a little more closely.
-You should take advantage of the country you’re calling home for a while and the beautiful cities around Florence itself.
+One way to save money on traveling is to travel more within Italy, a tip I was given that I wish I listened to a little more.
+You should take advantage of the country you’re calling home for a while and the beautiful cities around Florence.

-It can be very, very overwhelming having the coolest European cities you’ve always dreamed of visiting now being closer to you than ever.
-You may feel like you need to see all of them, but you will soon realize how burned out you can get by constantly traveling so often.
+It can be very, very overwhelming having the coolest European cities you’ve always dreamed of visiting being closer to you now than ever.
+You may feel like you need to see all of them, but you will soon realize how burned out you can get by traveling so often.

 Just remind yourself that you’re living in Italy, which gives you the best opportunity there is: exploring Italy.
-As soon as it gets warm in the spring season, take advantage of visiting Amalfi Coast, Cinque Terre and any other beaches along the coast—and if it’s the fall, then don’t wait.
+As soon as it gets warm in the spring, take advantage of visiting Amalfi Coast, Cinque Terre and any other beaches along the coast.
+And if it’s the fall, don’t wait.

 Other places worth your while to see in Northern Italy are Rome, Milan, Siena, Venice and Lake Como in the Lombardy region.
 If you take the time to visit Southern Italy, make a stop at Mount Vesuvius, Capri, Positano and Bari.
-People rave about Sicily as well, but it’s a little bit of a hop, skip and a jump away, so plan accordingly.
+People rave about Sicily as well, but it’s a little bit of a hop, skip and a jump away.

-Don’t make the same mistakes I did, follow these tips for a better experience, and don’t forget, there is no wrong way to study abroad, no matter what, you will have the time of your life and end up with your own tips to pass along.
+Don’t make the same mistakes I did.
+Follow these tips for a better experience, and don’t forget, there is no wrong way to study abroad.
+No matter what your experience entails, you will have the time of your life and end up with your own tips to pass along.